message/iata/SA.md

 - passengers with a tourist visa issued by Saudi Arabia.
 They must not have been in or transited through Afghanistan, Ethiopia, Lebanon or Turkey in the past 14 days;
 - domestic workers of nationals of Saudi Arabia.
 They must be accompanied by the sponsor;
 - domestic workers of nationals of Bahrain, Kuwait, Oman, Qatar and United Arab Emirates.
 They must be accompanied by the sponsor or one of the first degree family members of the sponsor.
 They must not have been in or transited through Afghanistan, Ethiopia, Lebanon or Turkey in the past 14 days;
 - Umrah passengers.
-They must not have been in or transited through Afghanistan, Ethiopia, Lebanon or Turkey in the past 14 days.
+They must not have been in or transited through Afghanistan, Ethiopia, Lebanon or Turkey in the past 14 days;
+- passengers with a COVID-19 vaccination certificate showing that they received one vaccine dose in Saudi Arabia.
+They must have an institutional quarantine package for 3 days.
 2. Passengers who in the past 14 days have been in or transited through Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are not allowed to enter.
 - This does not apply to nationals of Saudi Arabia.
 3. Passengers arriving from Afghanistan, Ethiopia, Lebanon or Turkey are not allowed to transit.